-On behalf of the BlueGreen Alliance, our partners, and the millions of members and supporters they represent, we thank the Bureau of Ocean Energy Management (BOEM) for the opportunity to comment on the Renewable Energy Modernization Rule ("the Rule").
+On behalf of the BlueGreen Alliance (BGA), our partners, and the millions of members and supporters they represent, we thank the U.S. Bureau of Ocean Energy Management (BOEM) for the opportunity to comment on the Proposed Sale Notice (PSN) for Commercial Leasing for Wind Power Development on the U.S. States Central Atlantic coast.